Phyrite/Starship/README.md

 All randomizer options are included in the new "randomization" tab in the F1 menu.
 These include:
 * Radio portrait randomization
 * Radio voiceline randomization
-* Stage randomization
+* Stage randomization (with an optional repeat toggle)
 * Music randomization
 * Engine color randomization
+* Expert mode randomization
 * Marathon mode, where you play through all 16 levels in one run!
+* A new laser tier that's red and infinitely upgradable!
+* Customize the amount of damage you take!
+* Enemy and event randomization...?
-* A new survival mode???
+* A new survival mode?

 # Special Thanks: